 - Center for Educational Opportunity Programs,

-AAI and its centers partner with numerous agencies whose goals are to improve the lives of children and adults through academics, employment, career advancement, or building healthy environments, as well as to enhance the capacity of organizations that help children, adults, and communities succeed.
+AAI and its centers partner with numerous agencies to improve the lives of children and adults through academics, employment, career advancement and building healthy environments, as well as to enhance the capacity of organizations that help children, adults and communities succeed.

-Effective July 1st, 2013, it was recognized by KU’s Office of Research and Graduate Studies as one of just 12 designated university research centers and institutes.
+Effective July 1, 2013, AAI was recognized by KU’s Office of Research and Graduate Studies as one of just 12 designated university research centers and institutes.